lekangwang/learn-quiz-maker/README.md

 Check if Selenium and pyshadow are listed.

 ## Usage
-There are 3 CSV files in this project:
+There are 3 CSV files in this project and 1 errors.txt file:
 1. settings.csv inside the folder "navigation"
     - This file you will need to enter your UWaterloo email or your username that you use to login to your LEARN profile
     - You will also need to the enter the **EXACT** name of the course you want quizzes to be made for.
 Specifically I mean the larger text inside the course cards on your LEARN homepage